bsalehe/Bioinformatics-projects/Previous-projects/Python_script_to_modify_ptree_newick_format/docs/README.md

 Schools: SBS

-Project objective: The requested bioinformatics supports was to write a python script which could edit tip names of the tree to match a pattern is the requirement for further analysis.
+Project objective: The requested bioinformatics supports was to write a python script which could edit tip names of the tree to match a pattern for further analysis.
 There are more than 300 names await to be edited, manually search and replace may introduce new errors to the document.

 Bioinformatics tasks category: Bespoke scripting using Python